mehwaffle10/Waffle_Balance/README.md

 	- Added visible bounding box around saplings and trees when holding a sapling
 - Removed RNG
     - Pine and Bushy trees now have the same stats
-    - Always grow to 7 segments
+    - Always grow to 7 segments / 12 blocks tall
     - Grows a segment every 350 ticks
     - Saplings turn into trees in 500 ticks
 - Can be automatically harvested using saws